dshah2008/dshah2008.github.io/NLP_Classification.md

 \
 \- Tune the key hyperparameters of DistilBERT: learning rate, batch_size, epochs, weight_decay.\
 \- Experiment with transfer learning from bigger Transformer models like RoBERTa and XLNet, with partial freezing of layers.\
 \- Analyze the confusion matrix for weak performing classes, determine which classes are difficult to separate and inspect the training samples and key words that could cause the misclassification.
 Pre-processing steps could be specifically applied to these samples.
-We could also increase the weightage for weak-performing classes during validation.
+We could also increase the weightage for weak-performing classes during validation.\
+\- Experiment with FinBERT, a BERT model futher pre-trained on a Finance corpus.

 <br/>